ia/hwkb/faq_udev.md

 # Permission settings for devices

-- to get access to device which using `tty` subsystem without root/`sudo`, add your user to `dialup` group:
+- to get access to device which using `tty` subsystem without root/`sudo`, add your user to `dialout` group:
 TBA

 - to get access to device which using `usb` subsystem without root/`sudo`, add your user to `plugdev` group: